harmim/harmim/README.md

 I like to learn new things and share my knowledge with the community.

-Here is a link to my **Linkeding**: https://www.linkedin.com/in/dominik-harmim.
+Here is a link to my **Linkedin**: https://www.linkedin.com/in/dominik-harmim.

 You may contact me using one of the following addresses:
 - harmim6@gmail.com